gitlabhq/gitlabhq/doc/administration/gitlab-geo/database.md

     hot_standby = on
     ```

-    Edit these values as you see fit.
+    Edit the `wal` values as you see fit.

-1. Set the access control on the master to allow TCP connections using the
+1. Set the access control on the primary to allow TCP connections using the
-   server's public IP and set the connection from the slave to require a
+   server's public IP and set the connection from the secondary to require a
    password.
-Edit `pg_hba.conf` (for Ubuntu that would be `/etc/postgresql/9.2/main/pg_hba.conf`):
+Edit `pg_hba.conf` (for Debian/Ubuntu that would be
+   `/etc/postgresql/9.2/main/pg_hba.conf`):

     ```bash
+    host    all             all                      127.0.0.1/32    trust
     host    all             all                      1.2.3.4/32      trust
     host    replication     gitlab_replicator        5.6.7.8/32      md5
     ```

-    Where `1.2.3.4` is the public IP address of the master server, and `5.6.7.8`
+    Where `1.2.3.4` is the public IP address of the primary server, and `5.6.7.8`
-    the public IP address of the slave server.
+    the public IP address of the secondary one.

 1. Restart PostgreSQL for the changes to take effect